byn3/holbertonschool-zero_day/0x00-vagrant/README.md

 # What I should have learned in this dir

 -What is a virtual machine?
 -What is vagrant?
 -Who wrote Vagrant?
 -What is Ubuntu?
 -What does Ubuntu mean?
 -How to use VMs with Vagrant?
 -What does the command uname do?
 -What is a zero-day?

-#### Answers to the questions are located in the appropriate folder.
+#### Answers to the questions are located in the appropriate answersToQuestions folder.